 The bedroom is where you spent an average of 8 hours sleeping… often with millions of unseen dust mites.
 These tiny little pests often cause no problems to you, unless you’re allergic to their excretions.
 That’s when you’ll want to consider getting rid of dust mites in your bedroom.

 Why Your Bedroom Is A Favorite Breeding Spot For Dust Mites

-If you’ve ever consulted a doctor for dust mites allergy, you’ll get the advice of deep cleaning your bedroom and to do so regularly.
-The bedroom is often the primary suspect of the source of dust mites.
+If you’ve ever consulted a doctor for dust mites allergy, you’ll get the advice to deep clean your bedroom regularly.
+The bedroom is often the primary suspect of housing dust mites.
 But why is that so?

 These microscopic bugs will find any place with a temperature of 68 to 77 degrees Fahrenheit and humidity between 80%-90% ideal to grow.
 But often, the key factor that makes your bedroom a favorite spot for dust mites is the endless source of food they could get.

 Dust mites feast on dead skin cells shed by humans.
 An individual shed at least one million dead skin cells a day.
 Considering how you spent 30% of your day in the bedroom, it wouldn’t be surprising that you’re nourishing armies of dust mites in the bedroom.

 It doesn’t take a genius to guess where you could find the favorite spot for dust mites in your bedroom.
 The answer naturally points to your comfortable bed, where you spent 6-8 hours sleeping on and shedding dead skin cells each night.